 May I remind you of a verse from the New Testament?

 “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works” (2 Timothy 3:16-17, KJV).

-A verse that my son had to look up in a school assignment was,
+A verse that my son had to look up for a school assignment was,